pwikapanel/site-admin/README.md

 <!-- vim: set foldmethod=marker fmr=###,--- :-->

-*Updated 16 October, 2025 · this repo contains sensitive information and must not be made public*
+*Updated 1 December, 2025 · this repo contains sensitive information and must not be made public*

-![Svija: SVG-based websites built in Adobe Illustrator][logo]
+![Pwika: SVG-based websites built in Adobe Illustrator][logo]

-[logo]: http://files.svija.love/github/readme-logo.png "Svija: SVG-based websites built in Adobe Illustrator"
+[logo]: http://files.pwika.com/github/readme-logo.png "Pwika: SVG-based websites built in Adobe Illustrator"

 # remember to remove beta from installer below when this becomes the main branch

 <details><summary>add in when done</summary><br>

-- dns-mgmt directory of this repo contains an Akamai token for Svija
+- dns-mgmt directory of this repo contains an Akamai token for Pwika
 - various files contain links to Google documents with passwords

     need uwsgi & rsyncd log rotation